Geoffrey-Z/Multivariate-Time-Series-Forecasting-with-LSTMs-in-Keras-for-CORN-SWEET-Terminal-Market-Price/Report.md

 pyplot.show()
 ```

 This architecture is a relatively simple LSTM network.
-It achieves an accuracy with an r-squared value of 0.85 on the validation dataset.
+It achieves an accuracy with an r-squared value of 0.85 on the test dataset.
 This was the simplest and most accurate model out of several variants I tried.
 Listed below are some of the variants I tried out.

 - Increasing the number of epochs from 125 to 1000.
 This resulted by 8 times training time.
 However, the accuracy decreased by ~4.8%.
 The model stared overfiting at 123th epoch.
 - Increasing the number of batch_size from 1 to 72.
 This resulted in a faster training time.
 However, the accuracy decreased by ~1%.